github/developer.github.com/content/changes/2014-08-05-team-memberships-api.md

 Today we're announcing a new API preview feature: Team Memberships.

 Previously, if you were an organization owner, you could use the [add team member][add-team-member] endpoint to add any GitHub user to any team on your organization without any sort of approval from them.
-Now, we're increasing user security by sending [invitations][org-invitations] to users the first time they're invited to organizations they're already a part of.
+Now, we're increasing user security by sending [invitations][org-invitations] to users when they're added to teams on organizations that they aren't already a part of.

 ### Adding a user to a team